Coxxs/sp-oneocr/README.md

 # OneOCR for Snipaste

-Enable Windows Snipping Tool's offline OCR (OneOCR) in Snipaste.
+Use Windows Snipping Tool's offline OCR (OneOCR) in Snipaste.

 ## Usage